Compaq Computer Corp., and Legato Systems Inc., have a cure for the common backup headache.

 Clock said the new SAN backup configuration from Compaq and Legato was spawned by the heightened interest around data protection and backup and recovery after Sept.
 11.

-Clock sees a window of opportunity of six months before the importance of disaster recovery returns to the afterthought that it was
+Clock sees a window of opportunity of six months before the importance of disaster recovery returns to the afterthought that it was prior to September.

 "In six months people will go right back to [tightening their wallets] when it comes to [disaster recovery] DR," he said.